-Properly caring for your teeth is essential to good oral health, and oral health is connected to your overall well-being.
+Properly caring for your teeth is essential to good oral health, which is also connected to your overall well-being.
 Left untreated, oral health issues like gum disease or infection can lead to serious health problems.
-Practicing proper dental hygiene can help you and your children avoid cavities and keep your mouth healthy for life.
+Practicing proper dental hygiene can help you and your children avoid cavities, keeping your mouth healthy for life.
 Staying educated about healthy oral hygiene habits is one way to make sure that you are keeping your teeth and gums as healthy as possible.

 What Is Proper Dental Hygiene?